animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 ```

 Now consider the following example, which has an application-defined
-Spring Data for GemFire Repository to query for `Customer` objects:
+Spring Data for VMware GemFire Repository to query for `Customer` objects:

 ```highlight
 interface CustomerRepository extends GemfireRepository<Customer, Long> {